adsabs/montysolr/README.md

   * api_endpoint: url of API service, see below for help on setting up a tunnel [default: http://localhost:8000/api/1]

-To help you get started, explore these examples:
+To help you get started, explore these:

   * ./src/example.html (./src/js/apps/example)